 The first known human flight took place in Paris in 1783.
 Jean-François Pilâtre de Rozier and Francois d'Arlandes went 8 kilometer in a hot air balloon invented by the Montgolfier brothers.
 The balloon was powered by a wood fire, was uncontrolled and reached a height of 26 meter.
 The first controlled, sustained lighter-than-air flight took place in 1852.
 Henri Giffard flew 24 kilometer in France, with a steam engine mounted on a dirigible.
 For the next hundred years, airships would considered a serious option.

 The economic onward march of the aeroplane as a mode of transport continues with relentless vigour.
-Austrian aviation companies hold operating licences for the commercial carriage of passengers, post and freight under Council Regulation (EEC) No 2407/92 of 23 July 1992 and air operator's certificates listing the individual aircraft and the operations for which they are licensed.
+Austrian aviation companies hold operating licences for the commercial carriage of passengers, post and freight under Council Regulation (EEC) No 1008/2008 and air operator's certificates listing the individual aircraft and the operations for which they are licensed.
 Commercial aircraft are maintained by certified maintenance organisations in accordance with European safety regulations (EASA Part 145).
 Compliance with safety standards is overseen by experts of Austro Control GmbH.

 More and more people – including the very young – are fans of air travel.
 Many people travel by air to their holiday destinations, but this fast method of transport is used extensively by business travellers too.
 Aviation authorities attach great importance to compliance with national and international safety regulations.
 In an effort to standardize safety standards worldwide, the ICAO (International Civil Aviation Organization) was set up in 1944 as a specialized agency of the UN.
 Austria is one of the 190 states that are currently members of ICAO.